-A majority of children in Memphis (7 in 10) are black, compared to just over one in four in suburban Shelby County (not shown).
-The black-white ratio of Memphis is nearly opposite that of Tennessee and the U.S. The Hispanic population of Memphis is similar to that of the state (Figure 3).
+Figure 3 shows the racial/ethnic differences among the child populations of Memphis, suburban Shelby County, Tennessee, and the U.S. A large majority of children in Memphis (about 7 in 10) are black, compared to just over one in four in suburban Shelby County.
+The Memphis black-white ratio is also different from those of Tennessee and the U.S. The Hispanic population of Memphis is similar to that of the suburbs and the state.

-Children in Memphis are more likely than suburban children to live in single parent families.
-Almost 60 percent of Memphis children live with an unmarried parent, compared to 23 percent in suburban Shelby County (Figure 4).
+Memphis children are more likely than their suburban counterparts to live in single parent families.
+60 percent of Memphis children live with an unmarried parent, compared to 28 percent in suburban Shelby County (Figure 4).